wujiyang/BossRecognition/caffemodel/readme.txt

-Face recognition can be found here:
+Face recognition models can be found here: